KNOW THE LINGO – WHAT IS A CEC?By: Joseph D. Cornwall, CTS-D, CTS-I

-Technical lingo is a kind of shorthand that's used to express concepts common to that specific topic or area of study.
-Technical lingo is important because it provides a very precise or unique "shorthand" description of a device, effect or concept.
+Technical lingo is a kind of shorthand that's used to express concepts common to a specialized area of focus.
+Technical lingo is important because it provides a precise or unique "shorthand" description of a device, effect or concept.
 Unfortunately, if you aren't comfortable and familiar with the lingo of a topic it can be a tall hurdle to communicate efficiently with folks who consider the jargon of their field to be "self-explanatory."
-In this series of articles we'll lift the veils of misunderstanding from the lingo of the A/V industry.

 CEC is a one-wire bidirectional serial bus.
-One wire in an HDMI cable is designated to carry the CEC signal.
-The CEC system itself is based on the CENELEC standard.
-CENELEC is the European Committee for Electrotechnical Standardization, and was created in 1973.
-It is responsible for standardization in the electrotechnical engineering field.
-While CEC wiring is mandatory in all HDMI connections, beginning with the very first HDMI 1.0 release in 2004, the actual implementation of CEC capability is not mandatory.
+One conductor in the HDMI cable is designated to carry the CEC signal.
+While CEC wiring is mandatory in all HDMI connections beginning with the very first HDMI 1.0 release in 2004, the actual implementation of CEC capability is not mandatory.
 Each manufacturer is free to include or exclude CEC functionality in particular products.

 Manufacturing companies often give proprietary names to their implementation of CEC functionality in a family of products.
-Trade names for CEC include Samsung's Anynet+, Sharp's Aquos Link, Sony's BRAVIA Link and BRAVIA Sync, and Panasonic's VIERA Link.
+Trade names for CEC include Samsung's Anynet+, Sharp's Aquos Link, Sony's BRAVIA Link and Panasonic's VIERA Link.
 Despite these copyrighted names, all of these systems are implementations of the CEC standard.